keysmash-studios/kitty/CONFIG.md

 #### path

-`Default: "/"`
+`Default: ""`

 Again very straight forward, the path for the site, if a path that doens't exist is provided it'll error out.
+By if no path is set it'll default to an empty string, which in turn becomes root (`/`).

 #### authentication

-`Default: false`
+`Default: []`

-`authentication` enables the `htpasswd` option, the `htpasswd` option takes in a path to a `htpasswd` file, similar to that of Nginx or alike, you can generate one with various online tools or use Apache's tools or simply anything alike it.
+`authentication` enabled basic authentication through the `htpasswd` option, it takes in an array of regEx strings which if matched against the requested URL will ask for authentication.

 #### htpasswd